19 - 27 June 2018 - Sardinia

 A Call to Origins

-A BecomeBecome Art Residency, Exhibition, and Symposium, in Sardinia, Italy
+A BecomeBecome Art Residency, Exhibition, and Symposium in Sardinia, Italy

-Becomebecome 4th nomadic residency and exhibition program took place in the island of Sardinia and was developed in collaboration with local partners IVYnode, the Monastery of Santa Rosa, and the Municipalities of Nurri and Ulassai.
+BecomeBecome's 4th nomadic residency and exhibition program took place in the island of Sardinia and was developed in collaboration with local partners IVYnode, the Monastery of Santa Rosa, and the Municipalities of Nurri and Ulassai.
 This full-immersive journey investigated practical approaches to the theme 'A Call to Origins'.
 During this 9-day residency in the heart of Sardinia, we had a unique opportunity to transform, make, and exhibit work made by resident artists in the Monastery of Nurri and the surrounding area.
-Becomebecomers also participated in the 1st Symposium on Transdisciplinary Narratives organized in collaboration with Stazione dell'Arte - Museum of Contemporary Art.
+BecomeBecomers also participated in the 1st Symposium on Transdisciplinary Narratives organized in collaboration with Stazione dell'Arte - Museum of Contemporary Art.

-One of the reasons that inspired us to choose our partner institution for the symposium was that the idea of 'museo diffuso', from well-known Sardinian artist Maria Lai, is strongly connected to the theme of 'origins' and 'transdisciplinary narratives'.
+One of the reasons that inspired us to choose our partner institution for the symposium was the idea of 'museo diffuso', from well-known Sardinian artist Maria Lai as it is strongly connected to the theme of 'origins' and 'transdisciplinary narratives'.
 Throughout her artistic and personal trajectory, Maria used diverse outdoor and indoor spaces to present engaging work which grows beyond the boundaries of traditional art spaces.
-She is considered one of the major italian artists of the 20th Century, and her pieces have been exhibited at the 2017 Venice Biennial.
+She is considered one of the major italian artists of the 20th Century and her pieces have been exhibited at the 2017 Venice Biennial.
 Stazione dell'Arte Contemporary Art Museum., in addition to showing her work, is committed to engaging in local and international dialogue on creative ways to involve viewers and artists on the theme of 'origins'.

-The Becomebecome residency Sardinia 2018 was truly a unique and powerful project for all people involved.
+The BecomeBecome residency Sardinia 2018 was truly a unique and powerful project for all people involved.
 Here you can find a collection of moments that marked our experience together.